Create and Manage a Remote Partition (Analysis Services)

 If you get an error indicating the data source does not exist in the collection, you must open the project of the storage database, db-storage, and create a data source that points to the master database, db-master.

-On the master server: Right-click the cube name in Solution Explorer, select Process and fully process the cube.
+On the primary server: Right-click the cube name in Solution Explorer, select Process and fully process the cube.

 Administering remote partitions

-A cube that contains remote partitions can be administered together with its partitions on a single instance of Analysis Services.
-However, the metadata for the remote partition can be viewed and updated only on the instance of Analysis Services where the partition and its parent cube were defined.
-The remote partition cannot be viewed or updated on the remote instance of Analysis Services.
+A cube that contains remote partitions can be administered together with its partitions on a single instance of SQL Server Analysis Services.
+However, the metadata for the remote partition can be viewed and updated only on the instance of SQL Server Analysis Services where the partition and its parent cube were defined.
+The remote partition cannot be viewed or updated on the remote instance of SQL Server Analysis Services.

 Although databases dedicated to storage of remote partitions are not exposed to schema rowsets, applications that use Analysis Management Objects (AMO) can still discover a dedicated database by using the XML for Analysis Discover command.
 Any CREATE or DELETE command that is sent directly to a dedicated database by using a TCP or HTTP client will succeed, but the server will return a warning indicating that the action may damage this closely managed database.